 - Feed Type: Search Results

-- Description: Displays the latest items for a search query
+- Description: Includes the latest posts for a search query

 - Example Feed: http://yourdomain.com/search/term/feed/